This example shows how to read the Accelerometer on Raspberry Pi Sense HAT and use this data to control the motion of a LEGO MINDSTORMS EV3 robot.

 A communication link for data exchange is set up between Raspberry Pi and the EV3 brick.
 The linear motor speed derived from the pitch and roll values is sent over UDP from Raspberry Pi to EV3.
 EV3 would receive this data and use it as input to drive the two motors.

-Sense HAT Auto-rotate example shows usage of the Accelerometer on the Raspberry Pi Sense HAT.
+Auto-rotate an image displayed on Sense HAT LED matrix example shows usage of the Accelerometer on the Raspberry Pi Sense HAT.
 The acceleration data is used to auto-rotate an image displayed on the LED matrix of Sense HAT.

 Complete this example to get familiarity with the usage of Accelerometer.